 St Martin's is a typical Norfolk perpendicular style building.
-Unlike many other villages where the churches have been altered and restored over the years, St Martin's has remained largely true to it’s original design.
-The church roof is now unstable and is currently undergoing a major restoration project supported by the Heritage Lottery Fund.
-The first phase of the restoration project is nearing completion and further details can be found on www.stmartinsthompson.co.uk
+Unlike many other villages where the churches have been altered and restored over the years, St Martin's has remained largely true to its original design.
+The church roof was found to be unsafe & unstable in 2016 and has just undergone a major restoration project supported by the Heritage Lottery Fund to repair the nave roof.
+The first phase of the restoration project is now complete and further details can be found on www.stmartinsthompson.co.uk

 For a more in-depth history of College Farm and its connection with St Martin’s Church, visit British History Online